Skip to content

 dcmspec.iod_spec_builder.IODSpecBuilder

-Orchestrates the construction of a expanded DICOM IOD specification model.
+Orchestrates the construction of DICOM IOD specification models supporting two modes.

 Source code in src/dcmspec/iod_spec_builder.py